kmedinamunoz/km-microservices/README.md

 # Kubernetes Microservices Application
-Repository for and app (Wordpress + MySQL) with microservices on Kubernetes.
+Repository for creation a frontend and a backend microservice on Kubernetes.